Female physician and public health specialist turned momtrapraneur...

-4. What was the greatest lesson you learned from building out your platform?
+4. What what the greatest lesson you learned from building out your platform?

 Greatest lesson from building our own platform: Our business is not static.
 Things change on a daily basis.
 Because our needs are constantly changing we realized that we need a very dynamic platform that can keep up.
 Our business is built on creativity and innovation so our platform needs to be ready to adjust as we grow.
 This can be challenging, but also exciting.